M31-Capital/Investment_Theses/english/Render (RNDR).md

 * There is a lot of idle GPU power, and the market is only growing.
 This can catalyse the network – and increase the pool of power it processes.
 * Metaverse and Gaming growth will need rendering – which is fast and scalable (cheap)
-* Existing Partnership with major users of rendering services – movie studios like Warner, Disney, HBO and artists like
+* Existing partnerships with major users of rendering services, like Warner, Disney, HBO

 Threats: